MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/plan/system-requirements.md

 - Windows Server 2019
 - Windows Server 2016

-> [!NOTE]
-> - Windows Server 2022 qualifies only with Skype for Business Server 2019 for Cumulative Update 7 and later versions (minimum Build Number 2046.524).

 Anything other than the operating systems that are listed here won't work correctly.
-Don't try to use it for installations of Skype for Business Server 2019.
+Don't try to use anything else for installations of Skype for Business Server 2019.
 For example, Server Core option isn't listed.
 Therefore, it's not supported.

 > [!NOTE]
+> - Windows Server 2022 qualifies only with Skype for Business Server 2019 for Cumulative Update 7 and later versions (minimum Build Number 2046.524).
+>
-> In-place upgrade of the OS is not supported with Lync Server 2013.
+> - An in-place upgrade of the OS is not supported.
 You must deploy a separate pool and migrate users to the new pool with a different OS.
 All servers in a pool must have the same OS version.

-> [!NOTE]
 >
-> If you are installing Windows Admin Center 2019 on your Windows Server 2019 computer, the program prompts you for a port to listen on.
+> - If you are installing Windows Admin Center 2019 on your Windows Server 2019 computer, the program prompts you for a port to listen on.
 There's a likelihood that you might choose port 443.
 However, if that computer has Skype for Business Server 2019 installed, or is going to have Skype for Business Server 2019 installed, then you must choose a different port number.
 >
->Why is this the case?
+>   Why is this the case?
 If Windows Admin Center 2019 is running on port 443, you won't be able to connect to the server by using the Skype for Business Control Panel, nor will you be able to connect to any internal web service that's running on the server (Address Book Web Service, Autodiscover Service, WebTicket Service, and so on).
 In fact, you won't be able to connect to any Internal Web Service URL.
 In the event that you might need or want to put Windows Admin Center 2019 on a server that has Skype for Business Server 2019, choose a different port.
->

 ## Software that should be installed before a Skype for Business Server 2019 deployment
 <a name="Software"> </a>

-> [!Note]
+> [!NOTE]
 > As a prerequisite to installing the Skype for Business Server 2019, while using Windows Server 2022, you must run the [compatibility script for Windows Server 2022](#installation-of-compatibility-script-for-windows-server-2022).

-There are some things you're going to have to install or configure for any server running Skype for Business Server 2019.
+There are some things that you must install or configure for any server that's running Skype for Business Server 2019.
 These things are listed in the following tables, followed by additional requirements for specific server roles.

 > [!IMPORTANT]
 > Skype For Business 2019 supports .Net Framework 4.8.